-This is a small story about how I found the mysterious culprit that was hindering with one of my experiment and baffled me for two whole days.
+This is a small story about how I found the mysterious culprit that was hindering with one of my experiments and baffled me for two whole days.

 I was using a breadboard to make the bridge.
 I had to first make an RMC (Relimate Connector) equivalent in order to connect the RX and TX of the CP2102 to the breadboard.
 I used a 4 x 6 (holes) piece of a dot matrix PCB to solder a 4 pin male breakaway header pin in a really smart way to make the breadboard connector.
 I could’ve directly inserted the wires to the breadboard, but hey this is seri(al)ous stuff; I don’t want loose contacts.
 Even if I wanted to, the RMC came with the breakout board had multi-strand wires like any other RMC cables.
 If you don’t know, multi-strand wires and breadboards don’t go well together.